RhetTbull/osxphotos/README.md

 #### ```list_photo_libraries()```

-Returns list of Photos libraries found on the system
+Returns list of Photos libraries found on the system.  **Note**: On MacOS 10.15, this appears to list all libraries.
+On older systems, it may not find some libraries if they are not located in ~/Pictures.
+Provided for convenience but do not rely on this to find all libraries on the system.

 ### PhotosDB